SinsGoated/PrivateDedicated/README.md

 ##### This is execute inside your server console.
  > ./{APPLICATION} +exec "server.cfg" +set fs_game "mods/ExampleMod" +map_rotate +set dedicated 2 +set net_ip 192.168.1.1

+---

+>
 > #### Github By Sin
 >
 >
 >  Some respitories *are NOT mine* **AND IS CREDITED TO THE ORIGINAL CREATORS.**.
+>

+*We aren't just going to baby feed you so you will need to learn somehow.*